26 Nov The Ultimate Guide: What is Computer Forensics?

 Storage media hold ever-greater amounts of data, so the examiner’s analysis computers need sufficient processing power and available storage capacity to search and analyse large amounts of data efficiently.

 Computing is a continually evolving field, with new hardware, software and operating systems emerging constantly.
-No single computer forensic examiner can be an expert on all areas, though they are often expected to analyse something they haven’t encountered before.
+No single computer forensic examiner can be an expert on all areas, though they are often expected to analyse things that they haven’t encountered before.

-This means they need to be prepared and able to test and experiment with the behaviour of new technologies.
+This means computer forensics examiners must be prepared and able to experiment with new technologies.
 At this point, networking and sharing knowledge with other computer forensic examiners comes in useful, because someone else may already have come across the same issue.

 In our experience, it’s very rare to see anti-forensics tools used correctly and frequently enough to totally obscure their presence or the presence of the evidence they were used to hide.